 – The bacteria and other microorganisms that we have in the intestine (and which weigh, as a whole, more than a kilo, forming what the experts call microbiome) can, according to Professor Segal’s research, influence very – positively or negatively – in the onset of diseases such as diabetes, obesity, but also circulatory disorders.

 – Some life-extending substances (seven, to be precise) have been identified and described by researchers at the European Institute of Oncology, as part of the Smart Food project: quercetin, resveratrol, curcumin, anthocyanins, epigallocatechallallate, fisetina, capsaicin.
 All these substances, present in different types of plants, act by modulating directly, and positively, the expression of the DNA of the cells.

-The Forum was organized with Lucilla Titta, a Smartfood Program at the Department of Exp-Oncology of IEO (European Institute of Oncology).
+Lucilla Titta, Smartfood Program at Department of Exp-Oncology of IEO (European Institute of Oncology), Milan, Italy

 Location: Campus IFOM-IEO, Milan